 - Or would you bury your head under your pillow and try to suffer through?

 Most people have encountered situations like this, where they need to assert themselves.
-It comes naturally to some people, while others struggle with voicing their worries or wants.
+It comes naturally to some people, while others struggle with voicing their worries.

-Think back on the example and your solution to it.
+Think back of the example and your solution to it.
 How assertive would you be?
 If you chose any of the possible solutions I posed, you’re not assertive at all.

 One of the most common misconceptions about assertiveness is that it’s synonymous with aggressiveness and confrontation.
 Actually, it’s the opposite.